kathleenfwang/15-React-Projects/README.md

 ## React Projects
-Currently **18** React projects, some which are full-stack and connected to MongoDB Atlas Database and I plan on adding more later.<br>
 ## Full stack apps:
 - **Animal Crossing Library** [view](http://kathleenwang15projects.surge.sh/day/18) | [code](https://github.com/kathleenfwang/15-React-Projects/blob/master/src/pages/Day22.js)
    - Users can add or remove favorite villagers from their collection and sign in/sign up to save their collection